what are smelling salts?

 Long-term data is limited, but anecdotal and clinical reports suggest potential consequences from chronic exposure.

-1. Respiratory damage: Repeated irritation can lead to inflammation or reduced nasal function.
+• Respiratory irritation: Repeated irritation can lead to inflammation or reduced nasal function.

-While not addictive in a chemical sense, the ritualistic dependency mirrors the same behavioral loops seen with caffeine or pre-workout supplements — it’s about the need for the trigger, not the trigger itself.
+While not chemically addictive, the ritualistic dependency mirrors the same behavioural loops seen with caffeine or pre-workout supplements it’s about the need for the trigger, not the trigger itself.

 Final Takeaway: A Whiff of Caution